JonasDeM/QuickSave/PackageManual.md

 It just looks at the SceneSection component on the entities to decide in which container the data ends up.

-QuickSave creates only 1 container automatically, the 'Initial Container', this is where the initial state of the subscene gets stored.
+Per SubScene, QuickSave creates only 1 container automatically, the 'Initial Container', this is where the initial state of the subscene gets stored.
 This gets done by the [QuickSaveSceneSystem](QuickSave/QuickSaveSceneSystem.cs) & [QuickSaveBeginFrameSystem](QuickSave/QuickSaveBeginFrameSystem.cs).

 A container is just an entity that stores all its data in a buffer component of type [QuickSaveDataContainer.Data](QuickSave/QuickSaveDataContainer.cs).